MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 ## Updating Your Manifest

 Your manifest needs to be updated to include your client id and scopes.
-In a Mobile Chrome App (ie. an app created using mca.js), this is done in manifest.json as follows:
+In a Chrome App, this is done in manifest.json as follows:

     "oauth2": {
       "client_id": "YOUR_IOS_CLIENT_ID",